-The inspector met with nursing staff, the deputy manager and the manager.
+The inspectors met with nursing staff, the deputy manager and the manager.
 All staff were wearing face masks and other personal protective equipment (PPE) as needed.
 PPE signage was displayed.

-Staff expressed satisfaction with how the home was managed.
-They also said that they had the appropriate training to look after patients and meet their needs.
 Staff interactions with patients were warm, friendly and supportive.
 It was evident that they knew the patients well.
+Staff expressed satisfaction with how the home was managed.
+They said that they had the appropriate training to look after patients and meet their needs.

 Feedback methods included a staff poster and paper questionnaires which were provided to the manager for any patient or their family representative to complete and return using pre-paid, self-addressed envelopes.
-At the time of issuing this report, no questionnaires had been received by RQIA.
+Six questionnaires were returned from services users who all stated they were very satisfied with the care they receive at Sandringham.